 Our scheme has these properties, and to exploit them, the detector can break up OMR.Retrieve into several phases as annotated in Algorithm 7.
-After the initialization phase (lines 14-18), the messages can be processed in a streaming fashion for detection phase (lines 19-29), even though \bar{k} (and the resulting m) are not yet known.
+After the initialization phase (lines 14-18), the messages can be processed in a streaming fashion for detection phase (lines 19-28), even though \bar{k} (and the resulting m) are not yet known.

-In the finalization phase (lines refphase3-38), the detector gets k and completes the computation by adding the payloads to their assigned combination ciphertexts.
+In the finalization phase (lines 29-37), the detector gets \bar{k} and completes the computation by adding the payloads to their assigned combination ciphertexts.
 The finalization phase is much faster than the message processing phase, since it involves only relatively-inexpensive homomorphic operations (additions and scalar-by-ciphertext multiplications).
-This leaves the finalization steps doing only BFV homomorphic addition and scalar multiplication, which are very fast.